Tradescantia sillamontana (Cobweb Spiderwort) Care Indoors, Propagation & Problems

 Watering

-Water Cobweb Spiderwort liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Cobweb Spiderwort liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist but not soggy; too much water can cause yellow leaves and mushy stems.

-Decrease watering during the cold weather to keep the soil slightly moist as growth is minimal but do not allow the soil to dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal.
+Do not allow the soil to dry out completely to avoid wilting and drooping leaves.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.